Deploy Jenkins from a Helm chart

 Sets the persistent volume storage size to 100Gi.

-After the pods are online, you can manage the app with Astra.
-Astra allows you to manage an app at the namespace level or using a helm label
+After the pods are online, you can manage the app with Astra Control.
+Astra Control allows you to manage an app at the namespace level or using a helm label